RDS cookery demo: Chocolate and Knockmealdown Porter Brownies

-Rich dark chocolate + full-flavoured malty porter = the most lusciously moist brownies.
+Rich dark chocolate + full-flavoured malty beer = the most lusciously moist brownies.
 Enjoy!

 50g cocoa